Tønder: Attractions

 Every August, the Tønder Festival offers visitors a wide variety of traditional and modern folk music.
 The Scouts of Tønder are twinned with Hemyock, in Devon, England, and make exchange trips between the countries every few years.

 Marriage

-As Tønder is the first town over the border in Denmark from Germany, the town has been a particularly popular place to elope since the 1960s.
-This is especially true for couples of mixed-nationalities, particularly between Europeans citizens and non-European citizens.
-This is due in part to Denmark's liberal marriage laws, compared to those in nearby Germany which requires a minimum of three months' administration and the ceremony has to be in German.
-However, in Denmark it can be done in just around a week, with fewer documents required and the vows can be done in languages other than the national language.
-In 2007, over 2,500 marriages were done at Tønder town hall by non-resident couples compared to just 150 local couples.
+As Tønder is the first town over the border in Denmark from Germany, the town has been a particularly popular place to which to elope since the 1960s.
+This is especially true for couples of mixed nationalities, particularly between European citizens and non-European citizens.
+This is due in part to Denmark's liberal marriage laws, compared with those in nearby Germany which requires a minimum of three months' residence and where the ceremony has to be in German.
+However, in Denmark, the marriage formalities can be completed in around a week, with fewer documents required and the vows may be taken in languages other than Danish.
+In 2007, over 2,500 marriages were formalised at Tønder town hall by non-resident couples compared with just 150 local couples.

+Transport

+Tønder is served by Tønder railway station, located on the Bramming–Tønder railway line.
+The station offers train services to Ribe and Esbjerg in Denmark and Niebüll in Germany.
+The northern part of the town is also served by the railway halt Tønder Nord.
+The nearest airport is Billund Airport, located about 113 km north of Tønder.